FOR US HEALTHCARE PROFESSIONALS ONLY

 • Closely monitor when DUVYZAT is used in combination with an oral CYP3A4 sensitive substrate or a sensitive substrate of the OCT2 transporter, for which a small change in substrate plasma concentration may lead to serious toxicities

 After treatment with DUVYZAT has been initiated, ongoing monitoring is required.
-Please see full Prescribing Information.

-Ryan, an actual patient who has been taking DUVYZAT for 4+ years.
+Ryan, actual DUVYZAT patient for 5+ years.

-Month 1 2 3 4 5 6 7 8 9 10 11 12
+Month 1 2 3 4 5 6 7 8 9 10 11 12+

 CBC +